The Physician: Film, TV or theatrical adaptations

 While Gordon's novel was not a huge hit in the U.S., it topped best-seller lists across continental Europe and a motion picture was in development in Europe for UFA Cinema and Universal Pictures.
 The German film director Philipp Stölzl was positioned to direct the historic epic, which has secured €3.3 million ($4.6 million) in regional and federal German funding.
 The production was scheduled for summer 2012 on location in Quedlinburg, Morocco and Romania.

 The film premiered in German theaters on 25 December 2013.
 It was an immediate box-office hit and earned the producers two Bogey Awards, one for more than 1,000 visitors per copy on its opening weekend, and a second Bogey for 1 million visitors within ten days.

-The film will also be released as two-part mini-series for the German public TV ARD.
+The film was also released as two-part mini-series for the German public TV ARD and later as a complete movie.

-The Physician had its theatrical debut as a musical in 2016.
-The musical is shown in Fulda.
+The Physician had a musical made in Spain.
+It´s composed by Ivan Macias and adapted by Felix Amador.
+In 2017-2018 a concert version was done and did a tour through some spanish cities., Adrián Salzedo as Rob y Talía del Val as Mary.
+In October 17 it was the world premier of El médico el musical in Madrid, with Adrián Salzedo as Rob, Sofía Escobar as Mary, Joseán Moreno as Barber and Alain Damas as Sha.
+In september 2019, Gerónimo Rauch and Daniel Diges alternate the role of Rob.
+In 12 of January 2020 El médico did the last performance in Madrid and was going to go to Barcelona, but due the pandemic this was cancelled.
+A new production by Dario Regattieri was premiered in December 22 of 2021 in Sevilla to do a tour.
+Rob was play by Guido Balzareti and Mary by Cristina Picos.
+The tour finished in Zaragoza in 26 of February 2023.
+In 6 November 2024 El medico was back at the stages and for the first time in Barcelona, this time with Federico Salles as Rob and Alba Cuartero as Mary.
+After finished this season in Barcelona, the musical did a mini tour.
+The tour will finish in Zaragoza the 18 of May.